 Properly caring for and storing your fine jewelry will help maintain its beauty and value.
-While some people are harder on their jewelry than others, everyone can benefit from these jewelry "rules" and common sense suggestions gathered during my career in the jewelry business.
+While some people are harder on their jewelry than others, everyone can benefit from these jewelry "rules" and common sense suggestions for jewelry care accumulated throughout my career in the jewelry business.

 SEPARATE, SEPARATE, SEPARATE

 The No.1 suggestion I can make is to separate each piece of jewelry from another.
 Diamonds are the hardest mineral on earth, and they can scratch all other gemstones, plus pearls, gold, and platinum.
 They can also scratch other diamonds.
 Do not throw your fine jewelry into a pile in a jewelry box.
 Not only is it frustrating to untangle chains from other jewelry, taking up valuable time when you're trying to get out the door, but it also frequently leads to serious damage.

 It's best to store each piece in a soft place.
 That could be in a suede, felt, or velvet pouch, or in its original box.
 Divided, velvet-lined drawers in a custom closet are a great option, because you can see a number of pieces at one time without having to open individual bags.
 If you use a safe with shelves, there are lined, divided boxes with transparent tops available online or at The Container Store that are stackable and compact.
 Custom safes specifically outfitted for fine jewelry are the ultimate in luxury and practicality.

 Remove your rings when you're working at home and place ringholders in a few logical spots, such as on the kitchen sink windowsill and on a nightstand.
 If you can get in the habit of always using a ringholder when cooking or washing dishes, you won't misplace your ring, nor will you grind it up in the garbage disposal.
 (I've seen such a ring.
 The mounting was destroyed but miraculously, the diamond did not chip.)